 Moms Clean Air Force Ohio hosted a Health Summit in Cincinnati.

-Moms Clean Air Force Ohio tabled at OSU Mansfield for the Involvement Fair.
+Moms Clean Air Force Ohio tabled at Ohio State University-Mansfield for the Involvement Fair.

 Moms Clean Air Force Ohio members testified at a Citizen Hearing focused on the EPA budget.